LunarG/VulkanSamples/layers/README.md

 Using Layers::
-Build XGL loader  and i965 icd driver using normal steps (cmake and make) Place libXGLLayer<name>.so in the same directory as your XGL test or app: cp build/layer/libXGLLayerBasic.so build/tests
+Build XGL loader  and i965 icd driver using normal steps (cmake and make) Place libXGLLayer<name>.so in the same directory as your XGL test or app: cp build/layer/libXGLLayerBasic.so build/layer/libXGLLayerGeneric.so build/tests

-Specify which Layers to activate by using xglCreateDevice XGL_LAYER_CREATE_INFO struct or environment variable LIBXGL_LAYERS_LIB export LIBXGL_LAYERS_LIB=libXGLLayerBasic.so cd build/tests; ./xglinfo
+Specify which Layers to activate by using xglCreateDevice XGL_LAYER_CREATE_INFO struct or environment variable LIBXGL_LAYERS_LIB export LIBXGL_LAYERS_LIB=libXGLLayerBasic.so:LibXGLLayerGeneric.so cd build/tests; ./xglinfo